OSGeo/OSGeoLive-doc/en/quickstart/mapbender_quickstart.rst

 **************************
 Now you should get an idea how easy it is to change a Mapbender application without changes in the code.

 When you select an element for example **mapframe1** by click on the radiobutton you see that the element has a lot of attributes.
 These attributes are HTML attributes.
 By defining a Mapbender element you define an HTML element.
-On start of your application Mapbender will insert all elements into to an HTML page.
+On start of your application Mapbender will create an HTML page from all defined elements.

 	* id - unique name for the element
 	* on/off - enable/disable an element
-	* title - name of the element which will be displayed as tooltip
+	* title - name which will be displayed as tooltip or tab
 	* HTML-TAG/CLOSE-TAG - type of HTML element to create for example div, img
 	* top, left - define the position of the element (for fixed layouts)
 	* width/height - define the size of the element